tobeva/tobeva.com/content/en/about/cad/_index.md

 ### Haptics

-FreeForm is not just a software package, it comes with a haptic device called the **Phantom**.
-The device simulates real physical interaction, you can feel the model as you are carving it.
+FreeForm comes with a haptic device called the **Phantom**.
+The device simulates real physical interaction so you can feel the model as you are carving it.
 It's quite a striking effect, people tend to be amazed when they first try it.

-When programming graphics 60Hz is usually the goal, which means you have 16.7 milliseconds to generate the next frame.
-With the Phantom the device had to run at 1000Hz.
-This meant you only had 1 millisecond to do the force computation.
+With graphics 60Hz is usually the goal, which means you have 16.7 milliseconds to generate the next frame.
+The Phantom however had to be updated at 1000Hz to generate realistic forces!
+Hitting this strict limit meant you only had 1 millisecond to do the force computation.
 It required a large number of performance tricks and optimizations to run that fast.

 ![Phantom](phantom.jpg)